-Singer/songwriter/artist Brady Seals has a pedigree for success.
-You could say that music is “in his blood,” as he is related to numerous industry heavyweights including Jimmy Seals (Seals & Crofts), Dan Seals (England Dan & John Ford Coley) and country songwriters Troy Seals (Songwriting Hall of Fame Member) and Chuck Seals.
-Over the course of his career, Brady Seals has sold over 11 million albums, topped three genres simultaneously, and his songs continue to captivate audiences and attract licenses for TV, radio and film.
+Singer-songwriter and artist Brady Seals has a pedigree for success.
+He is related to numerous music industry heavyweights including, Jimmy Seals (Seals & Crofts), Dan Seals (England Dan & John Ford Coley), and country songwriters Troy Seals (Songwriting Hall of Fame Member) and Chuck Seals.
+Throughout his career, Brady Seals has sold over 11 million albums, topped three genres simultaneously, and his songs continue to captivate audiences and attract licenses for TV, radio, and film.

-A touring musician since the age of 16, Brady Seals is probably best known for his tenure in Little Texas (Warner Brothers).
+A touring musician since the age of 16, Brady Seals is probably best known for his tenure in Little Texas.
 During his six years as keyboardist and co-lead

 Seals spent the next two years with Hot Apple Pie playing large venues in North America and Canada.
 They played the Grand Ole Opry, major festivals such as Summerfest, and opened for country giants Keith Urban and Tim McGraw.
 Fans clamored for tickets to see and hear their live show as word spread about the amazing musicianship and Seals’ “Jagger-esque” stage appeal.
 Hot Apple Pie gained the respect of music industry insiders and established acts due to their tight harmonies, agile playing skills and charismatic stage antics.